Population Characteristics

 Population of Owen Sound by Ethnicity and Origin

 The population of Owen Sound is quite diverse, which contributes to the city's vibrant cultural landscape.
 Owen Sound is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the city appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 33.69% of the total population, followed by Scottish (31.84%), Irish (28.00%), Canadian (18.20%), and German (15.32%).
+The top 5 ethnicities and origins in Owen Sound are English, which accounts for 33.69% of the total population, followed by Scottish (31.84%), Irish (28.00%), Canadian (18.20%), and German (15.32%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |